 When your sick pay ends

-If you have a long-term illness and your sick pay is coming to an end, you might be able to get Employment and Support Allowance (ESA).
-Check if you’re eligible for ESA.
+If you have a long-term illness and your sick pay is coming to an end, you might be able to get new style Employment and Support Allowance (ESA).
+Check if you’re eligible for new style ESA.

-You can start your claim for ESA 3 months before your sick pay ends, as the application process can take a while.
+You can start your claim for new style ESA 3 months before your sick pay ends, as the application process can take a while.